 Ways to get rid of them!

 1.One organic method of control is to simply hand-pick them.
 Hold a small bucket of strong soapy water under the bug and tap or shake the critter into it.
+You may have to grab them instead if they are flying away on you.
+They naturally fall to the ground as a defense but easily get lost in the dirt.
 You will need to be diligent about this, visiting your plants as often as possible and inspecting carefully.
 Do not squish them!
 They are attracted to the scent of their own kind!

 2. Another organic method is to cover your plants with a physical barrier such as fine-mesh screening fabric.
 Light-weight spun bond coverings (aka ‘Floating row covers’) are available for this purpose at Drummers.
 Of course this method couldn’t be used for trees, but for bushes and smaller plants it would work well.
 The important variable is that it’s ’breathable’ to allow moisture and as much light as possible to pass through.
 Remove the covering as soon as beetle season is over.
 Do NOT use plastic.